 The list includes 350-year-old Bibles, paintings, Baroque liturgical vessels, portraits of parsons, volumes containing prayers, and epitaphs.
 Given their value, so far only scientists and conservators have been given access to the exhibits.
 Now they are available to all those willing to see them.

 To experience the acoustic advantages of the Church of Peace you don’t have to wait till July however.
 It is possible to book a concert by the organist Maciej Bator, or even play your own concert, e.g. from a choir or chamber music.

 The creator of the festival, Jan Tomasz Adamus, explains further:

 Bach is only a pretext.
 It’s all about sensitivity and imponderability.
-It’s about smells, colours, sounds, flavours, and emotions.”
+It’s about smells, colors, sounds, flavors, and emotions».

 Eat and Drink

-Using the Church of Peace entrance ticket (cost only 10 PLN), will get you a 10% Discount at the BarocCafe.
+Remember that Using the Church of Peace entrance ticket (cost only 10 PLN) will get you a 10% Discount at the BarocCafe.

 How to get to the Church of Peace

-The closest biggest city is Wroclaw, located around an hour drive from Swidnica.
-You can use train and bus from Wroclaw to get to Swidnica.
-Finally there are buses which they stop just ouitside the Church.
+The closest biggest city is Wroclaw, located around an hour's drive from Swidnica.
+You can use the train and bus from Wroclaw to get to Swidnica.
+Finally, there are buses that stop just outside the Church.

 Articles most People Read